maiska/qubes-translated/_doc_translated/de/_doc/developer/building/qubes-builder.md

 ---
+lang: de
 layout: doc
-title: Qubes Builder
 permalink: /de/doc/qubes-builder/
-lang: de
-ref: 200
 redirect_from:
-- /en/doc/qubes-builder/
-- /doc/QubesBuilder/
+- /de/doc/QubesBuilder/
-- /wiki/QubesBuilder/
+- /de/wiki/QubesBuilder/
+ref: 205
+title: Qubes Builder
+translated: 'yes'
 ---

-**Notiz: Bitte sehen sie [ISO building instructions](/de/doc/qubes-iso-building/) um einen Ueberblick zu bekommen, wie Sie das Buildsystem nutzen koennen.**

-Qubes von Null aus bauen
+**Note: See [ISO building instructions](/de/doc/qubes-iso-building/) for a streamlined overview on how to use the build system.**

+Building Qubes from scratch
 ===========================

 We have a fully automated build system for Qubes, that downloads, builds and